-The European Marine Biological Resource Centre (EMBRC) was established in 2013 to advance fundamental and applied marine biology and ecology research – while promoting the development of blue biotechnologies.
-This is achieved by enabling access to services, facilities, and technology platforms in its 45 marine stations in 9 European countries in support of robust, cost-effective and efficient research.
+The European Marine Biological Resource Centre (EMBRC) was established in 2013 to advance fundamental and applied marine biology and ecology research – while promoting the sustainable blue economy.
+This is achieved by enabling access to services, facilities, and technology platforms in more than 70 marine stations in 9 European countries in support of robust, cost-effective and efficient marine research.

-We work across a wide range of marine biology areas and with diverse stakeholders including users from academia, industry, technology and education.
+We work across a wide range of marine biology areas and with diverse stakeholders including researchers from academia and industry, and actors from technology and education.

 How we fit into a new marine research landscape

 Marine biodiversity constitutes a major resource for fundamental science, especially with the onset of genomics and related post-genomics experimental approaches.
 Today, with the application of new genomic tools to marine organisms, marine biology is becoming as sophisticated as terrestrial biology.
 This fundamental shift, which brings marine life to the forefront of biology, widens the scientific scope of marine model organisms.
 Marine biodiversity is an increasingly important resource for food, energy and industrial applications.

 EMBRC plays a critical role in today’s marine research landscape by supporting users internationally to pursue cutting-edge, high-impact research to tackle today’s pressing issues.

 Advance the understanding of life in the oceans and to sustainably harness its potential for the benefit of humankind.

 EMBRC values quality and reproducibility in science, and holds

 itself to the highest ethical standards for working with living

 organisms, while promoting ‘FAIR’ (Findable, Accessible, Interoperable